-The first application round of 2015 is now open.
+The first application round of 2015 is now closed.
 The deadline for LOIs is February 15.

 The LCAOF Jaguar Research Grants Program is a partnership between the Liz Claiborne Art Ortenberg Foundation and Panthera that supports in situ conservation projects on jaguars for up to $12,000 per year.